gabbo89/EEA2024-2025/docs/3a2_ONT_cleaning_and_alignment.md

 {: .important-title }
 > Aim
 >
 > Perform an alignment of Oxford Nanopore reads to the reference genome.
-We will compare the results obtained with these sequencing technology with the ones obtained with Illumina sequencing technology.
+We will compare the results obtained with this sequencing technology with the ones obtained with Illumina sequencing technology.
 >